thealphadollar/revelare/_posts/2018-07-15-book-review-2.md

 Just like the last book I read, this is not a biography of the life of Willian, but rather an account of his life, his works and, surprisingly, _hamlet_: there is as much as discussion of _hamlet_ alone as Shakespeare in the book.
-This inclusion makes the book interesting in the initial parts with direct quotations and references, but towards the end it turns all flat with pale details about the rewritings of _hamlet_ and it's analysis to get a glimpse of Shakespeare's life.
+This inclusion makes the book interesting in the initial parts with direct quotations and references, but towards the end it turns all flat with pale details about the rewriting of _hamlet_ and it's analysis to get a glimpse of Shakespeare's life.

 I did not find much difference in the beginning of the book than the previous one; it starts with a tone of a biography of Shakespeare,